swcarpentry/sql-novice-survey/index.md

 but they don't handle large or complex data sets well.
 Databases, however, include powerful tools for search and analysis, and can handle large, complex data sets.
-These lessons will show how to use a database to explore the expeditions data.
+These lessons will show how to use a database to explore the expeditions' data.

 > ## Prerequisites {.prereq}
 >